earthiverse/altivities/docs/bingo/README.md

 * [Alphabet (Uppercase)](https://altivities.earthiverse.ca/bingo/?wordlist=../wordlists/JuniorSunshine5/alphabet_uppercase_cards.json)
 * [Phonics](https://altivities.earthiverse.ca/bingo/?wordlist=../wordlists/JuniorSunshine5/phonics_cards.json)

+## 4x4 and 5x5 cards

+For 4x4 cards, add `&4x4=1` to the end of the URL, for example: `https://altivities.earthiverse.ca/bingo/?wordlist=../wordlists/General/alphabet.json&4x4=1`.

+For 5x5 cards, add `&5x5=1` to the end of the URL, for example: `https://altivities.earthiverse.ca/bingo/?wordlist=../wordlists/General/alphabet.json&5x5=1`.

+Note, that you won't be able to hit the `ready` button if you don't have enough cards to fill in the card.
+You *could* get creative and use the same wordlist twice, to allow duplicates, for example: `https://altivities.earthiverse.ca/bingo/?wordlists=../wordlists/General/numbers.json,../wordlists/General/numbers.json&5x5=1`.
+Note that the `numbers.json` is used twice.

 ## Custom Wordlists

 Please see the [wordlist documentation](../wordlists/) to see how to make your own wordlist.